Intelligent Systems Discipline

 In order to perform focused, fundamental research in these areas, a set of general-purpose platforms have been developed to support theory validation and technology evaluation.
 These platforms include support for the development of multi-sensory environments, dynamic personalization, dynamically adaptive systems (autonomic composition and reconfiguration), and collaborative policy-based management.

-The discipline hosts the Science Foundation Ireland CNGL Centre for Global Intelligent Content (http://www.cngl.ie) and drives TCD's strategic research theme on Intelligent Content and Communications (https://www.tcd.ie/research/themes/intelligent-content-communication/).
+The discipline drives the 50M euro science Foundation Ireland ADAPT Centre for Digital Content Technology (http://www.adaptcentre.ie) and also drives TCD's strategic research theme on Intelligent Content and Communications (https://www.tcd.ie/research/themes/intelligent-content-communication/).